kwahid/HNTSMRG_2024/Docker_tutorial/README.md

 1. **Modify `inference.py`:**
     - You can add additional functions, include additional scripts, and import additional Python libraries.
         - You must use the paths defined (inputs, outputs) exactly for your script to work with the Grand Challenge interface.
-        - When building models, the resolution of the generated prediction masks should be the same as the corresponding MRI for the given task.
-In other words, the generated masks should be in the correct pixel spacing and origin with respect to the original reference frame (i.e., pre-RT image for Task 1, mid-RT image for Task 2).
+        - The *size, spacing, origin, and direction* of the generated prediction masks should be the same as the corresponding MRI for the given task (i.e., pre-RT image for Task 1, mid-RT image for Task 2).
     - *Note: The Grand Challenge platform will run the Docker container for each patient separately.
 There is a hard-limit 15-minute run-time.
 This means you should be cognizant of factors like implementing a large number of ensembles or time-sensitive registration processes in your algorithm.*
 2. **Modify `Dockerfile`:**
     - Change the base image in the Dockerfile if necessary, e.g., `FROM nvcr.io/nvidia/pytorch:22.12-py3` for Pytorch.